-Monica Lewinsky Blasts Event Organizers Who Allegedly Disinvited Her After Bill Clinton's RSVP
+Town & Country Apologizes to Monica Lewinsky for Disinviting Her to Event After Bill Clinton's RSVP

-Monica Lewinsky is speaking out after she says she was disinvited from an event after former President Bill Clinton confirmed his attendance.
+After Monica Lewinsky blasted an unnamed magazine on Wednesday for disinviting her to an event after former President Bill Clinton confirmed his attendance, the publication is coming clean and apologizing.

-The former White House intern, who made international headlines for her affair with then-president Clinton in the ’90s, is speaking out on Twitter about the alleged diss — noting that “Emily Post would def not approve.”
+The former White House intern, who made international headlines for her affair with then-president Clinton in the ’90s, spoke out on Twitter about the diss — noting that “Emily Post would def not approve.”

 “dear world: please don’t invite me to an event (esp one about social change) and –then after i’ve accepted– uninvite me because bill clinton then decided to attend/was invited. it’s 2018. emily post would def not approve,” she wrote on Twitter Wednesday afternoon, signing it “me” alongside an image of a peace sign.